 WSJ.
 Magazine on Apple News+

-In March 2019, The Wall Street Journal announced a partnership with new Apple News+ subscription service.
-Apple News+ provides subscribers with access to articles from more than 300 magazines including Vogue, GQ and Sports Illustrated.
-Other newspapers including the Los Angeles Times and Toronto Star also feature on the platform; however, the Journal is the only national news publication.
+At the launch of Apple News+, The Wall Street Journal was announced as the first national news partner for Apple’s new subscription service.
+Apple News+ provides subscribers with access to articles from more than 300 magazines including Vogue, GQ, Sports Illustrated, and other news publications including the Los Angeles Times and Toronto Star.

 In addition to core news content, the WSJ.
 Magazine is also published on the platform as standalone digital issues.
 This is particularly exciting as it is the first time the complete publication has become available in a digital format.